 In this article on ‘What Is Distance Vector Routing’, we understood the need for the routing protocol in the network, along with its basis of working and understanding the working by performing the relevant steps in the example.

-If you want to further deepen your understanding of the working of routing protocol in the network model and look into the various steps involved in performing the task of initializing and updating the routing table for nodes in the network, you can visit the Simplilearn’s Cyber Security Expert course and gain more knowledge on the topic.
+If you want to further deepen your understanding of the working of routing protocol in the network model and look into the various steps involved in performing the task of initializing and updating the routing table for nodes in the network, you can visit the Simplilearn’s Advanced Executive Program In Cybersecurity course and gain more knowledge on the topic.

 Do you have any questions related to this tutorial on ‘What Is Distance Vector Routing?’
 If yes, feel free to mention them in the comment section at the bottom of this page.
 Our team will help you solve your queries ASAP.